3mdeb/news-and-ideas/post.md

 Very similar thing are interrupts — they are also kind of functions implemented by OS or boot firmware, but they are usually called by hardware.
-When CPU get such interrupt, normal execution is stopped and restored when interrupt is handled.
-Also CPU itself can generate interrupt, that's how CPU exceptions work (they are issued when some illegal instruction is called).
-There is also `INT` instruction to generate interrupt.
+When CPU get such interrupt, normal execution is stopped and restored when the interrupt is handled.
+Also, CPU itself can generate the interrupt, that's how CPU exceptions work (they are issued when some illegal instruction is called).
+There is also `INT` instruction to generate the interrupt.

-For a long time this feature was used to provide runtime services in BIOS and DOS.
+For a long time, this feature was used to provide runtime services in BIOS and DOS.
 In *nix 32-bit OSs (Linux, *BSD) it's still used: `int 0x80`.
 EAX (or it's part) was typically specifying system function and other registers contained parameters.
-In 64-bit architecture there is `syscall` instruction instead, which works very similar.
+In 64-bit architecture, there is `syscall` instruction instead, which works very similar.
 For example for `read()` function: